abinashmeher999/hangout-wallpaper/README.md

-# hangout-wallpaper
+# uhd-wallpaper
-Make hangouts background as your wallpaper.
+Make http://www.uhdwallpapers.org/ images as your wallpaper.

-Fetches the background image when hangouts.google.com is opened and sets it as the wallpaper.